Dishant-Makawana/ai-automation-projects/README.md

 dotenv

-Ngrok (for Slack dev URLs)
+Ngrok (for Slack event tunneling)

-🧠 Philosophy Behind This Repo
+Philosophy Behind This Repository

-Keep automations practical

-Build systems that mimic real corporate workflows

-Design things that save hours, not minutes

-Make everything modular for reuse

-Showcase the real power of combining Python + AI + APIs
+Build systems, not demos

+Prioritize real-world workflows over theoretical examples

+Focus on clarity, modularity, and testability

+Develop automation that any business team can use immediately

+Ensure solutions are fast, stable, and secure

-👨‍💻 Author
+Author

 Dishant Makawana
 AI Automation Engineer
-📍 Ahmedabad, India
+Ahmedabad, India
-🔗 LinkedIn: www.linkedin.com/in/dishant-makawana-4b849b137
+LinkedIn: www.linkedin.com/in/dishant-makawana-4b849b137

-⭐ Support This Work
+Support

-If you find these systems helpful or inspiring:
+If these projects inspire you or help your work:
-Star ⭐ the repo — it helps more than you think!
+Consider starring ⭐ this repository.
+More projects and upgrades are added regularly.